ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/suggest-routing.md

 - **Zones**: These are designated as picking zones through the "Zone Type" policy.

-  _To properly use the function, ensure that "Policy Kind = Zone Type" and "Value = picking" are set._
+  _To properly use the function, ensure that "TaskType == Dispatch" and "ZoneType = picking"._

 - **Location Addresses**: These addresses are essential for calculating the optimal route through the warehouse.

+  For each addresses, ensure that _"ZoneType == Picking"_.

 - **Availability**: The system suggests locations which have enough availability to execute the respective order lines.

   However, this can be **disabled** in favour of a more custom setting, where locations are suggested as **strings** based on their **Address** or user-defined value specified in the **[CustomRouting policy](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)**.

-  Only locations with availability greater than zero are suggested.
+  In all cases, only locations with availability greater than zero are suggested.

 - **Lot Expiry Date**: This ensures that items nearing expiration are prioritized.